 In May 2003, the FASB issued SFAS No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity.
 This statement establishes standards for accounting for financial instruments with characteristics of liabilities, equity or both.
 It requires the issuer to classify as a liability a mandatorily redeemable financial instrument that embodies an unconditional obligation requiring the issuer to redeem it by transferring its assets at a specified or determinable date or upon an event that is certain to occur.
-In addition, it provides guidance on the accounting for costs incurred to issue a financial instruments entered into or modified after May 31, 2003 and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
+In addition, it provides guidance on the accounting for costs incurred to issue a financial instrument that has liability or equity characteristics and on the accounting for repayments and conversions of convertible debt.
+This statement is effective for financial instruments entered into or modified after May 31, 2003 and otherwise is effective at the beginning of the first interim period beginning after June 15, 2003.
 Prior to the adoption of this statement, the Company classified mandatorily redeemable preferred stock, described more fully in Note 13, as mezzanine equity under the provisions of the Emerging Issues Task Force ("EITF") Topic No. D-98, Classification and Measurement of Redeemable Securities.
 Adoption of SFAS No. 150 on August 1, 2003 resulted in a reclassification of \$49,269,000 from mezzanine equity to liabilities to reflect the fair value of the Company's mandatorily redeemable preferred stock as of August 1, 2003.
-Additionally, beginning August, 2003 the Company began to reflect interest and dividends related to the mandatorily redeemable preferred stock were included below net income in the consolidated statements of income to arrive at income available for common stockholders.
+Additionally, beginning August, 2003 the Company began to reflect interest and dividends related to the mandatorily redeemable preferred stock as "interest expense" in the consolidated statement of income.
+In accordance with SFAS No. 150, prior periods were not restated for the effect of adoption.
+Prior to August 1, 2003, interest and dividends related to the mandatorily redeemable preferred stock were included below net income in the consolidated statements of income to arrive at income available for common stockholders.